LunCoSim/lunco-sim/docs/LunCo-Architecture.md

 1. `applications` - contains applications, high-level stuff build based on the core, later could be in a seperate repo
 2. `addons` - folder for plugins, according to Godot suggestions
 3. `core` - core lunco code

+## Scene structure

+ Simulation
+	 -- Universe: Contains all bodies that has to be simulated -- UI: Contains all the windows
+	 -- SimManager: Current state of the simulation
+	 -- Avatar?